Caroline Matilda Dodson: National Woman's Health Association of America

-As a teacher, she wrote and spoke boldly for better methods of education, and advocated broadening the opportunities for study.
+As a teacher, Dodson wrote and spoke boldly for better methods of education, and advocated broadening the opportunities for study.
 She saw that a general movement might help to educate the masses and to spread a knowledge of self-care.
-To this end, after much deliberation, a call was issued for a public meeting to be held in Association Hall, Philadelphia, July 23, 1890, and an organization was effected under the name of the National Woman's Health Association of America.
+To this end, after much deliberation, a call was issued for a public meeting to be held in Association Hall, Philadelphia, on July 23, 1890, and an organization was effected under the name of the National Woman's Health Association of America.
 The association was chartered November 1, 1890. and Dodson was elected first president.
 The plan of the association was broad and provided for extensive work.
 Its objective was to bring the medical profession into closer relation with the general public by the discussion of health topics.

 Personal life

 Dodson read widely on subjects concerning the movements of women, speaking and writing in their interest.
 In 1888, at the 19th annual convention of the Pennsylvania Woman's Suffrage Association, Dodson's missionary work was noted in laudatory terms.

 Dodson founded the Baptist Sisterhood in Philadelphia.
 She died at her home in Philadelphia, January 9, 1898, of sarcoma.